Benrobo/nexusai/plan.md

   provides a way to send messages to the user via whatsapp since sms could be expensive.

 For converting site content into valid markdown, we could use [html-to-markdown](https://github.com/mixmark-io/turndown) npm package.
 Or perhaps using a small cloudflare LLM worker to convert the content into markdown [cloudflare LLM](https://developers.cloudflare.com/workers-ai/models/qwen1.5-14b-chat-awq/)

+## UI

+Note, the main feature isn't based on chatbot but on automated voice calls assistant for businesses. chatbot is just an additional feature.
+So focus more on that.

+- Dashboard

+  - Metrics
+  - Sentiment Analysis

+- Knowledge Base
+  - Sources
+    This would be a horizontal tab which contains the following:
+    - pdf (multiple pdf) 4mb max
+    - webpages (multiple url)
+    - youtube (multiple youtube url) - < 1hr content
+- Conversations

+  - Chat
+  - Call

+- Chatbot

+  - Chatbot widget

+- Appointments

+  - List of appointments

+- Integrations
+  - Calendar
+  - Whatsapp
+-